Balooga/centos-vagrant-dev/README.md

 Enter `vagrant up` at the command-line to start the VM.

+Note that the VM is installed without a Window Manager.
+It is assumed that you will X11 in from the Host OS.

 ### Shared Folders
 The vagrant virtual machine is configured to share files and folders between the *Host* system and the *Guest* system.
 Documents, configurations, and code must